-In 2022 we launched a training programme to increase awareness around CSR topics and improve suppliers' skills in relation to supply chain management, with a specific focus on Italy.
-The programme has been delivered via three different webinars and held by an external consultant.
+Moreover, during the same year we launched a training programme to increase awareness around CSR topics and improve suppliers' skills in relation to supply chain management, with a specific focus on Italy.
+The programme has been delivered via three different webinars and held by an external consultant, between November 2022 and March 2023.
 It focused on what we mean by ethical trade and why it is important for our suppliers, with the final objective of making them aware and empowered to manage their supply chain and human rights risks.
 This initiative has been developed together with other brands, leveraging on collaboration in the sector, which is a key factor to encouraging a culture based on sustainability, one of our core values.